joshtynjala/actionscript-3.0-developers-guide/display/working-with-movie-clips/loading-an-external-swf-file.md

     addChild(loader);

-This same code can be used to load an external image file such as a JPEG, GIF, or PNG image, by specifying the image file’s url rather than a SWF file’s url.
+This same code can be used to load an external image file such as a JPEG, GIF, or PNG image, by specifying the image file's url rather than a SWF file's url.
 A SWF file, unlike an image file, may contain ActionScript.
 Thus, although the process of loading a SWF file may be identical to loading an image, when loading an external SWF file both the SWF file doing the loading and the SWF file being